-These skillet cinnamon rolls are giant and can be made with an easy make-ahead brioche dough that’s rolled and baked with cinnamon sugar and slathered with cream cheese icing.
-Can be made as a single giant roll or multiple rolls in your cast-iron skillet.
+These skillet cinnamon rolls are made with an easy make-ahead dough that’s rolled and baked with cinnamon sugar and slathered with cream cheese icing.
+Can be made as a giant roll or individual rolls in a cast-iron skillet.

 Skillet Cinnamon Rolls